michaelairola/Aspire-Health-Plan-Assessment/README.md

 ## Section 3
 ### Create a query that returns the minimum number of continuous date ranges where a member was active and provide the results.

 So for this query, I did a little snooping online and found an amazing example of it [here](https://stackoverflow.com/questions/16595993/sql-find-continuous-date-ranges-across-multiple-rows).
 Turns out, a recursive common table expression (cte) is able to compare the start and end dates effectively, and returns the continuous values requested.
-I will admit, my knowledge of recursive tables and there capabilities is small.
+I will admit, my knowledge of recursive tables and their capabilities is small.
 I am going to be looking into this tool/sql command in the next couple of days or so.
 In the meantime, my modified version of the link above (located in section-4.sql) solves our problem properly.

     +-----------------------+------------+------------+
     | name                  | start_date | end_date   |